My On-Line Publications

 She Turned Two Points in 37 Seconds

-naval architect Edward Wilding, we were able to recreate the turning circle of these ships with the helm put hard over with
+architect Edward Wilding, we were able to recreate the turning circle of these ships with the helm put hard over with the going full

 Rockets, Lifeboats, and Time Changes